broodminder/userguide/README.md

 ```
 _nav_ would allow to force the site doc structure tree, but the default output is fine too

-## Managing multiple languages
+## Multi-lang management

-There is one Mkdocs repo for each lang.
+There is one MkDocs repo for each lang.
 This will build a separate site per language.
 And allows using the "search" tool properly
 When multiple langs where managed on a single MKDocs repo, the search was searching all of them together
 When integrated in mybroodminder or mellisphera we'll point to the right lang based on user prefs.